Welcome to our annual, highly biased, overview of noteworthy events in the field of medicines law and policy.

 The Lancet reported that antimicrobial resistance caused nearly 5 million deaths in 2019, making it a leading cause of death globally.

-The US National Institutes of Health on 3 March committed to sharing several technologies with a World Health Organization Covid-19 Technology Access Pool (C-TAP).
+The US National Institutes of Health, on 3 March, committed to sharing several technologies with a World Health Organization Covid-19 Technology Access Pool (C-TAP).
 The decision by the NIH is a decisive indicator of support for knowledge, intellectual property and technology sharing from the world’s largest biomedical research institution.

 Health Action International published the TRIPS Flexibilities Navigator.
 Based on information provided by Medicins Law & Policy, the tool provides information on the use of compulsory licensing by EU member states.

 On 17 March, 35 generic drug producers signed a licence agreement with the Medicines Patent Pool to produce a generic version of Pfizer’s oral COVID-19 treatment nirmatrelvir, which in combination with a low dose of ritonavir (Pfizer’s brand name Paxlovid) can be supplied in 95 low- and middle-income countries.
-Countries excluded from the agreement where patents on Paxlovid are in force, can nevertheless access the low-cost generic supply using compulsory licensing.
+Countries excluded from the agreement and where patents on Paxlovid are in force, can access the low-cost generic supply using compulsory licensing.
 However, countries taking that route risk meeting with fierce opposition from Pfizer.

 On 4 April, Nature reported that Pfizer denied access to its Covid-19 antiviral Paxlovid for use in clinical trials carried out by the Drugs for Neglected Diseases Initiative (DNDi) in Africa.
 The trials carried out in ten African countries were set up to find Covid-19 treatments that are effective in resource-poor settings.